 To know more about SMT70, you can read the Visaya Product Review

-IIoT, Industry 4.0, and the pyramid
+IIoT, Industry 4.0, and the new industrial automation pyramid

 First of all, with cloud systems, data will no longer travel via wires or cables.
 Therefore, not all parts of the process would need to be in the same physical place.
 For example, a cloud system with virtual PLCs could run processes that don’t need complex, real-time control.

-IoT would also support data exchange between all levels, not just adjacent layers.
+IIoT would also support data exchange between all levels, not just adjacent layers.
 All these changes suggest that, with IIoT, the automation pyramid may transform into an automation pillar as seen in this image.

 To know more about the Automation Pyramid, you can get in touch with our engineers!